PostOpPal/MicroServiceTemplate/README.md

   ```
 - Install the requirments
   ```
-  pip install requirements.txt
+  pip install -r requirements.txt
   ```
-- Run the setup script to generate the python models for json schemas and for sql alchemy
+- Run the setup script to generate the python models for json schemas and sqlalchemy
   ```
-  sh ./shell_scripts/setup.sh
+  sh ./scripts/setup.sh
   ```

 # Installing New Requirments